Master Service Agreement: Everything You Must Know

 A recent court case, Duval v.
 Northern Assur.
 Co. of Am., 2013 US App.
 LEXIS 13680, showed that additional language isn't always OK.
 A third-party insurer asked for the court to honor insurance requirements in the MSA that didn't apply to one of the companies, BHP.
 The court ruled in favor of BHP, citing no earlier cases.

-If you need help with MSAs, you can post your question or concern on UpCounsel's marketplace.
+If you need help with your master service agreement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.